 The results: 176 percent ecommerce growth with strong future estimations

 Since switching to Centra in 2020, Holzweiler’s ecommerce sales have gone through the roof – growing ecommerce revenue by an astonishing 176 percent within the first year.
-The brand has since then made key recruitments to the e‑commerce team, and now has a tight‑knit team of five people serving the brand's 20 markets globally.
-Holzweiler has a even brighter future awaiting.
+The brand has since then made key recruitments to the ecommerce team, and now has a tight‑knit team of five people serving the brand's 20 markets globally.
+Holzweiler has an even brighter future awaiting.
 The numbers speak for themselves:

 176% ecommerce net growth during 2020

 Five ecommerce team members managing a global operation